July 2018 – CURRENT

 Open City is a celebration of undervalued, sweet, free things to do in Christchurch.
 It might be a good climbing tree in the Botanic Gardens, a quirky piece of street art or a great place for a picnic.
-These little secrets and more, have been suggested by other locals and visitors and can be accessed by visiting the Open City vending machine; a repurposed parking meter is now located at Placemaking at One Central, on Manchester Street in front of the 03 Eatery.
-This unusual machine will vend you your own Christchurch secret, as revealed by a stranger, to explore, somewhere around the central city (within the four avenues).
-A perfect way to get to know your city better through someone else’s eyes.
+These little secrets and more have been suggested by locals and visitors and can be accessed by visiting the Open City vending machine; a repurposed parking meter is now located at Placemaking at One Central, on Manchester Street in front of the 03 Eatery (just by corner with Cashel Street).
+This unusual machine will vend you your own Christchurch secret, as revealed by a stranger, to explore that is located somewhere around the central city (within the four avenues).
+It’s perfect way to get to know your city better through someone else’s eyes.

 Christchurch locals have contributed to an online database of sweet, free things to do which feeds into the vending machine.
 The Open City website allows you to upload your favourite sweet, free things to do for others to discover.
 Learners can contribute to this project by sharing their local knowledge – these things can be anywhere in Christchurch.

 Open City is available as a product for purchase and is adaptable to YOUR CITY.
 We can provide you with adapted parking meters and the Open City database and website ready to be populated by people in your city.
 For further information, please contact us on email@example.com.